 Sika’s procurement specialists and technical experts work closely with suppliers’ technical units to fully understand the raw material flows, and continually optimize costs, quality, availability, and sustainability.
 Potential suppliers are closely screened by Sika and must demonstrate compliance with all laws, regulations and international standards set out through Sika’s qualifying and selection process.
 All suppliers are required to sign the Supplier Code of Conduct, which includes the Sustainability, Ethics, and Fair Competition principles.
 TfS evaluations will be an additional requirement introduced in 2021, in which all potential suppliers must also participate in a TfS Assessment.

 Suppliers are regularly evaluated by a comprehensive supply risk management process to achieve continuous uninterrupted material availability, quality, cost competitiveness, and compliance, essential for business success.
 The corresponding findings are incorporated into the risk assessment, along with the suppliers’ self-assessments and data available in the public domain.
 If a relevant risk is identified, Sika will conduct an audit of the supply company in question to ensure expected functionality of the latter’s internal risk management system.

 Raw materials are systematically evaluated within Sika to identify potential risks and to determine relevant measures, such as maintaining safety stocks, and/or securing long-term supply contracts.
-Despite the unusual circumstances as a result of COVID-19, 2020 again saw a successful execution of an improved risk management process, allowing the company to better identify potential risks and secure well-structured mitigation practices.
-Sika continues to use this risk management process stringently to ensure any potential impact on the company and its customers are mitigated.
+Despite the unusual circumstances as a result of COVID-19, 2020 again saw a successful execution of Sika’s risk management process, allowing the company to better identify potential risks and secure well-structured mitigation practices.
+Sika continues to use this risk management process stringently to ensure any potential impacts on the company and its customers are mitigated.

 Sika sets defined standards for risk provisions that are binding for its production and logistics operations.
-These standards form part of the Group-wide “Sika Corporate Management System” and determine minimal requirements and best practices; for example processes and guidelines in the areas of safety, health, environment, quality, sourcing, manufacturing, and logistics.
+These standards form part of the Group-wide “Sika Corporate Management System” and determine minimal requirements and best practices; for example, processes and guidelines in the areas of safety, health, environment, quality, sourcing, manufacturing, and logistics.
 The “Sika Corporate Management System” is accessible to all employees of the Sika Group.
 Together with the local regulatory requirements, these standards are subsequently documented in individually maintained Sika management systems of the local Sika companies.
-Additionally, Sika production companies are certified to ISO 9001:2015 (quality management) and ISO 14001:2015 (environmental protection), and many also to ISO 45001:2018 (occupational health and safety management) and IATF 16949:2016 (automotive quality management).
+Additionally, Sika production companies are certified to ISO 9001:2015 (quality management), ISO 14001:2015 (environmental protection), ISO 45001:2018 (occupational health and safety management) and IATF 16949:2016 (automotive quality management).
 A growing number of larger facilities are also certified to ISO 50001:2018 (energy management).
 The current certification status of individual Group companies is shown on page 150 et seq. of this report.

-Supplier audits are carried out by the purchasing and quality assurance departments on the basis of the risk assessment, and the number of reviews is steadily increasing.
+Supplier audits are carried out by the purchasing and quality assurance departments based on the risk assessment.
+The number of reviews is steadily increasing.
 Membership in the “Together for Sustainability” (TfS) initiative enables Sika to ensure that global standards for environmental, social and governance are met by suppliers.
-In 2020, 44 supplier audits were executed, and supplier audit trainings for more than 20 purchasing and quality assurance employees were conducted.
+In 2020, 44 supplier audits were executed, and supplier audit trainings for more than 80 purchasing and quality assurance employees were conducted.

 Sika has a policy of strategic diversification to limit market and customer-related risks.
 Geographical diversification is tremendously important in the locally based construction industry, given the sometimes contrary business trends witnessed in this sector in different regions of the world.
 Customer diversification – with no single customer accounting for more than 2.5% of Sika’s turnover – is another stabilizing factor.
 As a further safeguard against economic fluctuations, Sika operates both in the newbuild sector, and in the less cyclical renovation and maintenance market.